rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

    pre-configured with some software packages or application code.

 #. **Cloud-init**: The EC2 service uses cloud-init to perform initial instance
    configuration.
-This includes resetting OS configuration left in the AMI, setting up networking, deploying SSH keys, and so on.
+This includes resetting the OS configuration left in the AMI, setting up networking, deploying SSH keys, and so on.

-#. **User Data**: `cloud-init` then executes the User Data, often used to setup
+#. **User Data**: `cloud-init` then executes the User Data, often used to set up
    software repositories, configuration management agents, and so on.

 #. **Bootstrapping**: Installation and configuration of software packages,
-   usually by using CloudFormation `cfn-init` metadata and your Configuration Management.
+   usually by using CloudFormation ``cfn-init`` metadata and your Configuration Management.

 #. **Application Deployment**: Copying and testing your application code by using